We develop innovative scientific methods that lead to technologies requiring minimal human intervention.

 UGVs operate on the ground and drive without operator assistance.
 Such ground vehicles can interact with the environment and manipulate objects as they can exert considerable forces on the environment.
 Burrowing vehicles, which support the investigation of subsurface phenomena, can also be considered a sub-set of UGVs.

-Researchers in the Autonomous Systems Theme develop autonomous systems for real-world industrial applications.
+Our researchers develop autonomous systems for real-world industrial applications.
 We work with unmanned vehicles that operate in all the above three domains.
 We explore new sensing technologies, novel vehicle platforms, new control strategies, new cognitive algorithms, power management and optimisation, and methods and tools for perception, abstraction, path-planning and decision making.